 You are able to file and pay your Florida corporate income tax return (Florida Form F-1120) electronically through the IRS Modernized e-File (MeF) Federal/State Electronic Filing Program using electronic transmitters approved by the IRS and the Florida Department of Revenue.
 You must file and pay electronically if you paid \$20,000 or more in tax during the state of Florida's prior fiscal year (July 1 - June 30).
+The Department has online applications for filing Florida Forms F-1120A, F-1120ES, F-7004 (Florida Tentative Income/Franchise Tax Return and Application for Extension of Time to File Return), and for making corporate income tax payments.
 Go to the Department's website for more information.

-When Tax Is Due
+When is Tax Due?